SkepticMystic/breadcrumbs-docs/Commands/Rebuild Graph.md

-This command rebuilds the [[Reference#Graph|Breadcrumbs graph]].
+This command rebuilds the [[Concepts#Graph|Breadcrumbs graph]].
 This is useful if you've made changes to your notes, and want to see them reflected in the graph.

 ## Rebuild Graph Settings